arangodb/spring-boot-starter/demo/README.md

 }
 ```

-After that we create a new `CommandLineRunner`, add it to our `DemoApplication` and perform some insert operations with
+After that, we create a new `CommandLineRunner`, add it to our `DemoApplication`, and perform some insert operations with
 some popular locations from Game of Thrones with the coordinates of their real counterparts.

 ```java